 - Guarantees of Origin (GOs) with additional parameters

 South America ACP: Green-e Energy Equivalent

-Projects in South America may use the Brazilian “Certificado de Energia Renovável” (Renewable Energy Certificate) in place of Green-e Energy.
+Projects in South America may use the Brazilian “Certificado de Energia Renovável” (Renewable Energy Certificate) with additional parameters in place of Green-e Energy.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!